hanabi/hanabi.github.io/Reference.md

   * Between blue and red, the blue suit has *Speculation Priority*, since it is the left-most suit of the two.
   * After the card is played, if it happens to be blue 2, then the rest of the team is promised the blue 3, just like a normal *Priority Prompt* or *Priority Finesse*.
   * After the card is played, if it happens to be red 2, then the rest of the team knows that the blue 3 was promised.
 Whoever has it should mark it in their hand for later, and perform a *Self-Chop Move* if it gets to their chop, similar to how *Elimination* works.

+### The Speculation Bluff

+* The *Speculation* mechanism described in the previous section can also be used to perform a *Speculation Bluff*, which is similar to a *Priority Bluff*.
+* In the case where the card played was indeed the left-most of the possibilities, then this works exactly the same as a *Priority Bluff* - the next player will immediately blind-play their *Finesse Position* card and it will be immediately revealed that a *Bluff* has occured.
+* Things become more complicated if the card played does not happen to be the left-most of the possibilities.
+The next player will mark their *Finesse Position* card in the same way as if a failed *Speculation Finesse* occured.
+However, the rest of the team will know that it was a *Speculation Bluff*, because they see a playable card in the *Finesse Position* of the next player.
+* When this occurs, the bluffed player will mark their card with the wrong note.
+This is referred to as a *Speculation Mis-mark*.
+* For example, in a 3-player game:
+  * Blue 1 and red 1 are played on the stacks.
+  * Alice has a known playable yellow 1.
+She also has a known playable 2 that could be either blue 2 or red 2.
+  * Alice does not see the blue 3 or the red 3, but she does see a playable green 1 on Bob's *Finesse Position*.
+  * Alice plays the 2 as a *Speculation Bluff*, hoping to get the green 1 "for free".
+However, it happens to be the red 2.
+  * Bob knows that Alice was supposed to play the yellow 1, so this must have been a *Speculation Finesse*.
+Bob marks his *Finesse Position* card as blue 3.
+Then, Bob discards.
+  * Alice and Cathy both mark the green 1 as a "blue 3 *Speculation Mis-mark*".
+At this point, they can either:
+    * Clue green 1 directly to get it to play, which would reveal to everyone that a failed *Speculation Bluff* occured and immediately resyncronize information amoung the team.
+    * Let the card sit there until the real blue 2 is played, after which the green 1 will play for free as blue 2.
+After this happens, the *Speculation Bluff* will be revealed.
+* Note that to prevent confusion, we agree that it is illegal for players to perform a *Speculation Finesse* on a player who is two or more seats away if the next player has a playable card in *Finesse Position* that is not already gotten.

 ### The Priority Bluff & The Priority Layered Finesse